 Visitation and Parental Relocations

 When a parent relocates to another state or moves far within the state, a new visitation schedule must be proposed and accepted by the court.
 If the court approves a parental relocation, a new parenting time plan may involve a child spending more holidays and most of summer vacation with their non-custodial parent.
 In this regard, a parenting plan should take into consideration the loss in weekly interaction with a child as a result of a parental relocation.

 Contact Our Lake County Child Custody Modification Attorneys

-If you are thinking of relocating or are a non-custodial parent who has received notification your ex-spouse intends to move, contact Libertyville child custody modification attorneys at Schlesinger & Strauss, LLC.
+If you are thinking of relocating or are a non-custodial parent who has received notification your ex-spouse intends to move, contact Libertyville child custody modification attorneys at Schlesinger, Strauss & Hoyt LLC.